auth0/docs/articles/extensions/delegated-admin/hooks/index.md

         - **InputSelectCombo**: A select dropdown of options
     - **edit.options**: if component is one of InputCombo, InputMultiCombo, InputSelectCombo, the option values need to be specified.
         - **Array(string)**: A simple array of values, label and value will be set to the same
         - **Array({ "value": string, "label": string })**: Allows you to set separate values for both the value and label.
-NOTE: This will result in the value in the write hook having the same value, but it can be trimmed down to just the value in the write hook.
+NOTE: This will result in the value in the write hook having the same value, but it can be trimmed down to just the value in the Write hook.
-    - **edit.disabled**: true if component should be read only, default is false
+    - **edit.disabled**: true if the component should be read only, default is false
     - **edit.validateFunction**: NOT IMPLEMENTED YET stringified function for checking the validation
         - Example: `(function validate(form, value, cb) { if (value...) return cb(new ValidationError('something went wrong')); cb(null, value); }).toString()`
 - **create**: false || object => This describes whether the field shows up on the create dialog.